thescubageek/expensive_math/README.md

 ## Disclaimer

-This gem is intended for educational and entertainment purposes.
-Please don't actually use this in production unless you enjoy explaining to your boss why your calculator app has a $10,000 monthly API bill.
+This gem is intended for educational and entertainment purposes only.
+Please don't actually use this in production unless you enjoy explaining to your boss why your calculator app has a $100,000 monthly API bill.
+The author is not responsible for any performance issues or financial damage caused by the use of this gem -- enjoy the lolz but don't be a moron.

 ---

-*"Making simple things complicated since 2024"* - ExpensiveMath Team
+*"Making simple things complicated since 2025"* - ExpensiveMath Team